muggy8/stateless/api.md

 ScopeInstance.addClass(ScopeInstance.elements(), "class")
 ScopeInstance.addClass(ScopeInstance.elements(), "class", multiple)
 ```
-addclass adds a class to the root of the template or the selected elements uniquely meaning it will only add the class once. if you have a need to add the same class multiple times then you can specify multiple to be true.
+addClass adds a class to the root of the template or the selected elements uniquely meaning it will only add the class once. if you have a need to add the same class multiple times then you can specify multiple to be true.

 Example:
 ```javascript